yum3lo/mafia_town/README.md

 | Garbuz Nelli     | **Town Service, Character Service**       | Track locations and movements, report to Task Service; manage character customization and inventory, asset slots, and creative features                          | Python (FastAPI) + PostgreSQL                              |
 | Frunza Valeria   | **Rumors Service, Communication Service** | Generate role-based rumors purchasable with currency; manage global and private chats, voting-hour communication, and Mafia group chats                          | Typescript (NestJS) + Prisma/Type ORM + PostgreSQL + Redis |
 | Lupan Lucian     | **Task Service, Voting Service**          | Assign daily tasks per role/career, reward currency for completion; collect and count votes each evening, notify Game Service of results                         | Django (REST Framework) + PostgreSQL                                            |

+## Core Infrastructure

+### Gateway

+The Gateway acts as the single entry point for all client requests (HTTP and WebSocket).
+It handles request routing, preliminary authentication validation, and protocol translation (converting HTTP REST requests into Message Broker events).
+It shares the Sharded Redis infrastructure with the Game Service.
+By using the same Consistent Hashing algorithm, the Gateway can directly access or invalidate game-related caches without making network hops to the Game Service.

+### Message Broker

+Instead of using off-the-shelf solutions like RabbitMQ, we implemented a custom Message Broker in Node.js to demonstrate deep understanding of distributed systems.
+It supports both Pub/Sub (one-to-many) for decoupling services and RPC (Request/Response) for direct service-to-service commands.
+It also implements Circuit Breakers to prevent cascading failures and Dead Letter Queues (DLQ) for handling failed message deliveries.
+The Load Balancing distributes messages across healthy service instances using a Round-Robin strategy.

+### Service Discovery

+A dedicated dynamic registry that allows microservices to find each other without hardcoded URLs.
+Services register their network location (IP/Port) and subscribed topics upon startup.
+The service receives heartbeats from the registered services.
+If a service instance fails to heartbeat, it is removed from the registry, preventing the Broker from routing traffic to dead nodes.

+### Data Warehouse & ETL

+We implemented a dedicated Data Warehouse (DW) to centralize data from multiple microservices for analytical purposes (OLAP).
+Unlike the operational databases (OLTP) used by the services, the Data Warehouse is optimized for complex queries and historical analysis.
+We implemented an ETL (Extract, Transform, Load) process as a standalone microservice (`etl_service`).

+[diagram]

 ## Data Management